 First, significant research has examined the effects of these changes on farm income.
 Higher standards of branding companies might lead to higher technical requirements, which in turn translate into physical investments, human capital investments, more coordination costs, and practice changes at the farm level (Reardon et al., 1999).
-Minot and Roy (2007) argue that the
+Minot and Roy (2007) argue that the effects on smallholders in particular depend on five factors, including the relative costs of

-3 For example, Reardon, Stamoulis, and Pingali (2007) show how changes might be strongly related to geographical locations.
+3 For example, Reardon et al. (2007) show how changes might be strongly related to geographical locations.